darchr/gem5art/docs/npb-tutorial.md

 - kernel: compiled kernel to be used for simulation
 - disk: built disk image to be used for simulation
 - cpu: the cpu model to use (e.g. kvm or atomic)
-- benchmark: NPB workload to run (e.g. is.C.x, ep.C.x, bt.C.x)
+- benchmark: NPB workload to run (e.g. is.C.x, ep.C.x, bt.C.x, where C is the class)
 - num_cpus: number of parallel cpus to be simulated

 ## Database and Celery Server